sartajekram419/BanglaRQA/README.md

 # BanglaRQA

-This repository contains the official release of the dataset "BanglaRQA" and implemented model codes of the paper titled [**"BanglaRQA: A Benchmark Dataset for Under-resourced Bangla Language Reading Comprehension-based Question Answering with Diverse Question-Answer Types"**](https://aclanthology.org/2022.findings-emnlp.186) accpeted in *Findings of EMNLP 2022*.
+This repository contains the official release of the dataset "BanglaRQA" and implemented model codes of the paper titled [**"BanglaRQA: A Benchmark Dataset for Under-resourced Bangla Language Reading Comprehension-based Question Answering with Diverse Question-Answer Types"**](https://aclanthology.org/2022.findings-emnlp.186) accpeted in *Findings of the Association for Computational Linguistics: EMNLP 2022*.

 ## Table of Contents